Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Pho Thin: Hanoi Local Food

 MAP.
-Located south of Hoan Kiem Lake in a district less visited by tourists, Pho Thin churns out bowl after bowl of Pho Bo.
+Located south of Hoan Kiem Lake, Pho Thin churns out bowl after bowl of Pho Bo.
 In fact, it’s the only item on the menu.
 Heavy on the green onions and slightly oily, the big bowl is packed with lots of meat and excellent flavor.
 A popular spot for lunch in Hanoi, the tables can fill up quickly…but the waitstaff will do their best to squeeze you in!

 This Hanoi restaurant has a huge fan base – of both locals and visitors – which has driven the price up (it was 60k during our visit; about $2.50 USD), but we think it is worth it!
 For an extra 10k, order a basket of quay (Chinese-style fried breadsticks) to sop up the tasty broth.